Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi, welcome to my website!
-I am a doctoral candidate in economics at Rice University.
-My research fields are empirical industrial organization and applied microeconometrics.
-I am looking for the job opportunity in industry and will be available for interviews for the 2022-2023 job market.
-Feel free to contact me!
+I am currently working as an Economist at [Digonex](https://www.digonex.com), providing dynamic pricing solutions to clinets in attractions and performing arts.
+I received my PhD in Economics at Rice University in May 2023.
+My research fields are empirical industrial organization and applied microeconometrics,
+##Feel free to contact me!

-Here are my one-page [resume](files/Yu_Xiaoyu_Resume.pdf) and the research-oriented [CV](files/Fisher_CV.pdf).
+##Here are my one-page [resume](files/Yu_Xiaoyu_Resume.pdf) and the research-oriented [CV](files/Fisher_CV.pdf).